JPADN/hybrid_kemtls_tests/README.md

 ### Optional flags

 `-pqtls`: Instantiate a PQTLS client.
-If not present, then a KEMTLS client is instantiated
+If neither `-pqtls` and `-classic` are present, then a KEMTLS client is instantiated

+`-classic`: Instantiate a TLS client with classic algorithms

 `-clientauth`: Client will perform mutual authentication

 `-cachedcert`: If KEMTLS is enabled, the load test will perform KEMTLS-PDK.
-If PQTLS is enabled, the load test will use the Cached Information Extension for PQTLS
+If KEMTLS is disabled, the load test will use the Cached Information Extension for TLS

 `-k`: Do HTTP keep-alive